Skip to main content

 Evasion Mont Blanc ski area

-The Mont Blanc Unlimited ski pass might only be the size of a credit card, but with the addition of the Evasion ski area (Megève, Saint Gervais, Les Contamines, Combloux, St Nicolas and La Giettaz), it gives you access to a large and wonderfully varied ski area.
+The Mont Blanc Unlimited ski pass might only be the size of a credit card, but with the addition of the Evasion ski area it gives you access to a huge and varied ski area that includes:

-Read more in our detailed guide to the Evasion Mont Blanc Ski Area.
+Read more about the Evasion Mont Blanc Ski Area

 beginner ski area in chamonix

-For those that have exhausted the beginner zones and are now looking for something a bit more challenging, our recommendation would be to head up to Le Tour for some nice cruisey wide blues, or down to Les Houches for some sunny sliding.
+Once you've exhausted the beginner zones and you're looking for something a bit more challenging, we'd suggest heading up to Le Tour for some nice cruisey wide blues, or down to Les Houches for some sunny sliding.

 A skier at Les Grands Montets ski area in Chamonix